raspberrypisig/homeassistant-addons/www_explorer/README.md

 # WWW Folder Explorer Home Assistant Addon

-This addon allows you to explore the files and folders in /config/www using HTTP requests.
+This addon allows you to explore the files and folders in /config, /share,/backup using a) web server directory listings and b) HTTP requests.

-The result is a JSON document of an array of strings(either full paths of files or folders).
+Uses port 8000 by default, but this is configurable.

 ### Example File and Folder Layout
 <pre>